udevsio/DevOps-Bootcamp/README.md

 2. Linux (Each output should be redirected to username_output.txt)

-- 2.1 What is absolute and relative path?
+- 2.1 What is absolute and relative path? <br />
-  Absolute path is the path from the root of the file system and relative path is the path from the current directory.
+  __ Absolute path is the path from the root of the file system and relative path is the path from the current directory.
-  `/home/mysuer/files/example.txt` - this is example of absolute path `../../../example` - this is an example of relative path
+  `/home/mysuer/files/example.txt` - this is example of absolute path `../../../example` - this is an example of relative path__
 - 2.2 Path to git repo you have cloned earlier `/c/Users/Tension/Desktop/Workspace/DevOps-Bootcamp`
 - 2.3 uname, what is it and how we can use it?